Zenith0ra/Zenith0ra.github.io/_posts/2025-02-17-Chengdu-journal.md

 ---
-title: Chengdu Chronicles: A Journey of Tech, Tradition, and Tenderness
+title: Chengdu Chronicles - A Journey of Tech, Tradition, and Tenderness
 categories: [Personal and Life, Travel and Experience]
 tags: [chengdu, tsinghua, food, travel]
 ---

 We were a group of eight Tsinghua University computer science students—laptops in tow, curiosity ablaze, and a shared itch for adventure.
 Our mission was clear: explore Chengdu as part of the "Digital Sichuan Innovation" practice, diving into how technology shapes this vibrant corner of Sichuan.
 But what we found was so much more than circuits and code.
 Chengdu unfolded before us like a warm embrace, blending cutting-edge innovation with traditions that felt like stories whispered from the past.
 By the end, it wasn’t just a trip—it was a love letter to a city that stole our hearts with its spice, its serenity, and its soul.

----

 ## Day One: Landing in Spice and Splendor